ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

   * Options are often called "parameters" or "arguments".
 Because the documentation field is called ``options``, we will use that term.
   * If the module has no options (for example, it is a ``_facts`` module), all you need is one line: ``options: {}``.
-  * If your module has options (in other words, accepts arguments), each option should be documented thoroughly.
+  * If your module has options (in other words, accepts arguments), documented them thoroughly.
 For each module option, include:

   :option-name:

     * Name it as a declarative operation (not CRUD) that focuses on the final state, for example ``online:``, rather than ``is_online:``.
-    * The name of the option should be consistent with the rest of the module, as well as other modules in the same category.
+    * Make the name consistent with the rest of the module, as well as other modules in the same category.
     * When in doubt, look for other modules to find option names that are used for the same purpose, we like to offer consistency to our users.
     * There is no explicit field ``option-name``.
 This entry is about the *key* of the option in the ``options`` dictionary.

   :description:

     * Detailed explanation of what this option does.
-It should be written in full sentences that shart with a capital letter and end with a period.
+Write it in full sentences that shart with a capital letter and end with a period.
     * The first entry is a description of the option itself; subsequent entries detail its use, dependencies, or format of possible values.
-    * Should not list the possible values (that's what ``choices:`` is for, though it should explain what the values do if they are not obvious).
+    * Do NOT list the possible values (that's what the ``choices:`` field is for, though it should explain what the values do if they are not obvious).
     * If an option is only sometimes required, describe the conditions.
-For example, "Required when I(state=present)."
+For example, "Required when O(state=present)."
     * Mutually exclusive options MUST be documented as the final sentence on each of the options.

   :required: